 The academic record of each student is reviewed at the close of the fall and spring semesters by the Committee on Academic Status and Petitions.
 Specific attention is given to the student's progress both in completing units of credit and in maintaining the minimum 2.0 cumulative grade point average which are required for graduation from the College.
-Students who fail to demonstrate satisfactory progress toward graduation may be suspended from the College.
+Students who fail to demonstrate satisfactory progress toward graduation may be required to withdraw from the College.
 The committee determines academic status and is guided in its decisions by the following standards:

 Good Standing -- A student whose semester and cumulative grade point averages are 2.0 or above is considered to be in good standing.

 Semester Probation -- A student who has a semester grade point average below 2.0 for one semester and has a cumulative grade point average above 2.0 will be placed on semester probation.

 Academic Probation -- A student is placed on academic probation whenever his/her cumulative grade point average falls below the 2.0 level, or when the semester average falls below a 2.0 for two consecutive semesters, even though the cumulative average remains a 2.0 or above.

 Terminal Academic Probation -- Some students, because of their extremely low grade point averages, are classified under terminal academic probation and given a specific grade point average to obtain for their work during the following semester.
 A student who fails to meet the requirements of terminal academic probation may be subject to required academic withdrawal.